thycotic/t1-docs/team-organizations/general/index.md

    - Edit the name in the **Name** text box.
 RAMIFICATIONS OF CHANGING THIS?

    - Click to select the Thycotic cloud region in the **Thycotic One Connection** dropdown list.
-RAMIFICATIONS OF CHANGING THIS?
+WILL NOTE: RAMIFICATIONS OF CHANGING THIS?

 1. Log on security: